keyvank/tsp/src/1-build.md

 Now that you know the philosophy behind building something like a transistor, it's the time to see what can be done with a transistor.
 Our approach is to try simulating imaginary transistors in a computer and make them do fancy computations for us by putting them in the right order.

-Practically, if your goal is to design and implement a production-level transistor circuit, you would describe your circuit in a HDL (hardware-description-language) and synthesize it on real silicone.
-Two most famous HDLs as of today are VLSI/Verilog.
+Our goal is not to design and implement a production-level transistor circuit.
+If that was the case we would need to describe our circuits in a HDL (hardware-description-language) and synthesize it on real silicone.
 Since this book is about ideas and not real implementations, we will skip the effort needed to learn an HDL, and instead, we will try to emulate the same concepts in Python programming language.
-This will also help us to have a much deeper understanding of how HDL languages translate high-level description of a circuit into a bunch of transistors!
+This will not only give us a much better understanding of the transistor-level implementation of something as complicated as a computer, but also help us to learn how exactly HDL languages translate high-level description of a circuit into a bunch of transistors!

 So let's begin and build our own circuit simulator!
 The most important and basic elements in our circuit emulations will be wires.
 Wires, as their name suggest, are basically conductors, usually made of metal that allow our components to connect to each other, and talk to each other through the flow of electricity.
 The most important property of a wire is its voltage.